r48n34/express-insomnia-gendoc/README.md

 # express-insomnia-gendoc

-Auto generate a API Docs with your express.js for import at insomnia.
+Auto generate a insomnia API Docs with your express.js for import.

 ### Setup / Install: